Banya Bashi Mosque – A Symbol of Tolerance in Sightseeing Sofia

 A Peaceful Place for Prayer and Reflection

 Inside the mosque, floral designs cover the walls.
 Quran verses are written in calligraphy, creating a feeling of endless space.
 Visitors should remove their shoes.
-Women are asked to cover their heads and shoulders.
+Women need to cover their heads and shoulders.

 The mosque can hold up to 700 worshippers.
 On Fridays, speakers broadcast the prayers for those outside.
 The building may also have mysterious underground tunnels, adding to its charm.